Claus Spreckels: Businesses

 The original Spreckels Sugar Factory in the Salinas Valley continued to operate after Spreckels death.
 The town of Spreckels, California and the sugar factory were important in the early life of novelist John Steinbeck, and several scenes from his novels take place there.
 The factory continued to operate until 1982.
 Although it was considered to be a historically important structure, it was demolished in 1992 after being damaged beyond repair in the 1989 Loma Prieta earthquake.
 The town still stands and is considered one of the best-preserved examples of a former company town in California.

 The Hawaiian Commercial and Sugar Company (HC&S) continued operation as a division of Alexander & Baldwin (A&B) for over a century after Spreckels left the company.
 In 1902, HC&S closed the Spreckelsville mill and moved its main operations to Puʻunene.
 Later in the century, A&B would sell of the valuable coastal land on which Spreckelsville was situated for real estate development and the unincorporated community of Spreckelsville still exists as a community.
 The original California HC&S corporation incorporated by Spreckels and Schussler in 1878 was formally dissolved and then reincorporated in Hawaii in 1926.
 The company shut down operations entirely in 2016, by which time it had been the last remaining sugar producer in Hawaii.

-Claus Spreckels also lent his assistance to William Matson when he first founded Matson Navigation Company.
-Matson had been captain of a vessel, engaged chiefly in carrying coal to the Spreckels sugar refinery.
-Spreckels financed many of Matson's new ships, including Matson's first ship, called Emma Claudina and named for Spreckels' daughter.